Semiconductors (1978)

 The conductivity of semiconductors depends on external influences.

-The laws of quantum mechanics apply here.
+The laws of quantum mechanics operate here.

+Silicon has 14 electrons.
 10 of them are in internal orbits.
+4 outer electrons determine its valence.

 Cartoon explaining the structure of the silicon molecule.

-In crystalline silicon, valence electrons are socialized.
+In crystalline silicon, valence electrons are shared.

-A cartoon showing this process.
+Cartoon showing this process.

 Reel №2

-The energy model of the silicon atom.
+Energy model of the silicon atom.

 This model consists of 3 energy levels.